architdate/PKHeX-Auto-Legality-Mod/Features.md

 Auto Legality is the core feature of this mod.
 The agenda of this feature is to make genning as easy as possible for the layman user by automatically legalizing any sort of Pokemon Showdown set which can be made easily on [this website](https://play.pokemonshowdown.com/teambuilder).
 A further detailed explanation of the features is given below.

-**NOTE:** If you wish to gen event pokemon as well, download the MGDB database latest release by going to `Tools` then `Showdown` and then `Download MGDB`.
+**NOTE:** If you wish to gen event pokemon as well, download the MGDB database latest release by going to `Tools` then `Auto Legality Mod` and then `Download MGDB`.
 Once it is done downloading, it will give you a notification saying that the download has finished

 ### Usage:

-- **Single Pokemon** : To legalize a single pokemon set, select the showdown set for that pokemon, Go to `Tools` then `Showdown` and then `Import with Auto-Legality Mod`.
+- **Single Pokemon** : To legalize a single pokemon set, select the showdown set for that pokemon, Go to `Tools` then `Auto Legality Mod` and then `Import with Auto-Legality Mod`.
 This will ask for a confirmation, just like importing a showdown set regularly.
 Once confirmed, it will generate a legalized Pokemon set for you.
 There is also a shortcut to do the following: After selecting the showdown set, click `Ctrl + I`

 - **Multiple Pokemon (Upto 30 at a time)** : Copy a team or a box of Showdown pokemon sets.
 Make sure that your current active box in PKHeX has enough space to accomodate the number of Pokemon selected.

 Now if you want the Pokemon in the box to be replaced with your new selected sets: Use the shortcut `Ctrl + I` as before.
 Alternatively you can click `Ctrl` while clicking `Import with Auto-Legality Mod`.
 A confirmation will NOT be asked in the case of multiple Pokemon, and the first n slots of the currently active box will be filled.
 (Here n is the number of Pokemon selected/copied in the clipboard)

 However if you would like the Multiple pokemon paste to just fill up empty spaces within the box, you can do that too!
-Just click `Import with Auto-Legality Mod` normally from the `Tools > Showdown` menu and it will fill up the empty spaces only and not erase your current Pokemon.
+Just click `Import with Auto-Legality Mod` normally from the `Tools > Auto Legality Mod` menu and it will fill up the empty spaces only and not erase your current Pokemon.
 No confirmation will be asked for as stated before.

 - **Importing from a text file** : You can import Showdown sets stored in a `.txt` file as well.
 A dialogue box asking for the text file will trigger if there are no contents in the clipboard / if the contents in the clipboard do not correspond to a Showdown Set.
 Alternatively, you can trigger the dialogue box by clicking `Shift` while clicking `Import with Auto-Legality Mod` or using the shortcut `Ctrl + Shift + I`